 To send transaction data to AB Tasty and display it in the reports, you must implement your transaction tag.

 This page enables you to easily implement your transaction tag: simply indicate where to find the transaction data.
+The transaction tag will be automatically embedded in the generic tag.
 However, you still have the option to implement your transaction tag directly into the source code of your confirmation page.

 For more information on the transaction tag, refer to Installing the transaction tag.